A Comprehensive Guide to Middle Office Outsourcing

 With a firm specialised in outsourced middle office services, you benefit from their knowledge across numerous clients.
 They can invest in specialised middle office solutions, and run duality checks on all processes.
 If the provider is above a certain size, they’ll have a dedicated risk management function.

-Some will claim you gain operational efficiency with middle office outsourcing, which we disagree with.
+Some will claim you gain operational efficiency by outsourcing investment operations, which we disagree with.
 Operational efficiency is only relevant to what you keep as internal processes, which are not made more efficient by outsourcing.
 In fact, we’ve seen some examples of the opposite.

 Downsides with Outsourced Middle Office Services